backstage/backstage/docs/features/software-catalog/descriptor-format.md

 API, as well as to the descriptor files that the software catalog can ingest natively.
 In the API request/response cycle, a JSON representation is used, while the descriptor files are on YAML format to be more easily maintainable by humans.
-However, the structure and semantics is the same in both cases.
+However, the structure and semantics are the same in both cases.

 Although it's possible to name catalog entity descriptor files however you wish, we recommend that you name them `catalog-info.yaml`.